HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/cnntrn.md

 ### Nuber of channels

-*Number of channels (should be 3 for RGB image and 1 for a grayscaled image).*
+*Number of channels in the input (should be 3 for RGB image and 1 for a grayscaled image).*

 |  **Property**           | **Value**       |
 |:------------------------|:----------------|